 Apple reports concerns that a man-in-the-middle attack may be stealing iCloud users’ login credentials.
 The U.S. National Security Agency is reportedly running man-in-the-middle attacks that imitate Google’s servers.
-British spies use a form of the attack to target employees of the Global Roaming Exchange.
+British spies use a form of the same type of attack to target employees of the Global Roaming Exchange.

-These are only a few of the real-life examples of how everyone from crooks to the government (am I being redundant?) are using this form of attack against internet users.
+These are only a few of the real-life examples of how everyone from crooks to the government (or am I being redundant?) are using this form of attack against internet users.

 Once you’re logged in successfully, Amazon then allows you to purchase and pay for any merchandise you order via the payment information you have on file.
 It will then ship your purchase to the address it has on file for you.

 The “Man-in-the-Middle” attack is when an attacker secretly intercepts and relays the communication between two parties that believe they are directly communicating with each other.

 In the case of our Amazon example, the attacker can intercept the flow of data between a user and Amazon, possibly changing the data along the way.
 It can also collect information that the two parties send back and forth, such as the user’s login and password information, the order information, credit card info, or where the order is to be delivered.

 This is only one form of the “Man-in-the-Middle” attack.
 There are other ways to use this type of session-hijacking to benefit the bad actor.
 Users can also change the data sent between the two parties or sniff data packets to steal cookies and gain access to the genuine user’s session with the server.

 Hackers can perform both of the attacks above using a devious little piece of hardware called the “WiFi Pineapple.”